 A skilled LM would then take the pupil away from the classroom to the LM base.
 They may choose to leave them in the focus area for a short time before investigating the incident and reasons for their behavior.
 The discussions may involve more than one child.
 A decision will then be taken on the consequence for their behavior in line with the school’s behavior policy.
 Eventually the LM will then deal with the reintroduction of the child to the classroom and feedback to the class teacher.

 Children can also be supported with anger management and strategies for staying in control.

-Many agencies, organisations and local authorities have now adopted RJ as a procedure for dealing with conflict between both adults and children.
+Many agencies, organizations and local authorities have now adopted RJ as a procedure for dealing with conflict between both adults and children.
 RJ is about restoring harm caused, encouraging responsibility and reintegration.
 Wronged and wrongdoer achieve this together with the facilitators on the sidelines.
 It is about mending relationships.

-Specialist training is available for schools who wish to include RJ as part of a whole-school approach to behaviour.
+Specialist training is available for schools who wish to include RJ as part of a whole-school approach to behavior.
 Schools are able to adapt aspects of their RJ training to suit the needs of their school.
 RJ is a time-consuming process and class teachers may not have the time available to carry out the processes of RJ.

 RJ may take the form of mediations with the main people involved, full conferences with others affected, including parents or circle-based activities.
 The basic ‘rules’ of the sessions are:

 A video on the basics and benefits of RJ is available.2